 On the trail ae took pictures of tall bridge on Everest base camp trail, we crossed 6 suspension bridges and in one of the bridge, we got stocked with traffic of yaks and mules.
 These two animals are transporters of Everest, whereas human transporters are for sensitive utensils and beverages.
 Near Monjo village, we got to wait for the caravan of yak and mules to give passage.
 It was a long break and was nice for legs and back with ache.

 After walking for 4 hours we took our lunch break in front of a waterfall at Tuk Tuk.
-Tuk Tuk is a small village in the Everest base camp trekking trail with a view of the narrow escaping valley and by the riverside.
+Tuk Tuk is a small village in popular base camp trek to Everest Nepal, with a view of the narrow escaping valley and by the riverside.
 After having lunch we started our trek towards Phakding.
 Till Phakding, the trekking trail was downhill and easy for the legs, but after that, the trekking tends to 9o degree and we began to trek uphill by then.
 Walking through the village by the side of the Dudh Koshi river we got to see a few cows and animals.